What is a Short Pay? Your Guide to Deduction and Dispute Management

 - Limit credit for customers who have not paid in full (unless short payment is valid and being resolved)

-- Equip your A/R team with tools and techniques to handle unexpected disputes, including clear terms and conditions
+- Equip your accounts receivable (AR) team with tools and techniques to handle unexpected disputes, including clear terms and conditions

 - Make sure you have your accurate customer data on file to ensure that they receive all communication